-- The school has a duty to provide continual professional developments opportunities for all staff to improve the teaching and learning of children including those with SEN. This includes whole school training on SEN issues such as ASD, dyslexia etc, and sharing strategies and experience to ensure consistency of the school's approach for children with SEND. - Individual teachers and support staff can attend training courses that are relevant to the needs of specific children in their class.
+- The Inclusion Manager's job is to support the class teacher in identifying your child's strengths and difficulties and ensure that planning is differentiated for children with SEND. - The school has a duty to provide continual professional developments opportunities for all staff to improve the teaching and learning of children including those with SEN. This includes whole school training on SEN issues such as ASD, dyslexia etc. - Whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with SEND. - Individual teachers and support staff can attend training courses that are relevant to the needs of specific children in their class.
 Training takes place on a regular basis.